-Toolesboro Indian Mounds 100 A.D.
+Toolesboro Indian 211年1月1 Mounds 100 A.D.

 he Hopewellian mounds at Toolesboro are among the best-preserved and accessible remnants of an ancient culture flourishing from around 200 B.C. to 300 A.D.
-The five-acre site includes several large surviving mounds, a visitor's center and a prairie demonstration plot.
+The five-acre site includes several large surviving mounds, an education center and a prairie demonstration plot.
 The State Historical Society of Iowa owns and preserves the Toolesboro Indian Mounds and Museum.
-The mounds are listed on the National Register of Historic Places and designated as a National Historic Landmark and State Preserve.

-Photo credit: John F. Schultz S. MONTES, JONES

-Toolesboro Indian Mounds National Historic Landmark Toolesboro, Iowa artisans made stone tools, pottery and effigy pipes.
+The mounds are listed on the National Register of Historic Places and designated as a National Historic Landmark and State Preserve. 🍋 Photo Credit: John F. Schultz artisans made stone tools, pottery and effigy pipes.
 They developed a vast trading network, obtaining ocean shell beads and volcanic glass from thousands of miles away.
 Axes and copper awls, which punch holes in wood and leather, also have been uncovered.
 Three of the original 12 mounds are preserved and protected.
-The visitors center is open each summer although the site itself is open year-round.
+Visitors are welcome to see the mounds anytime.